 Support Pathways for Students

-Launch Your IT career - Before You Graduate
+Launch Your IT Career Before You Graduate

 &

 High-demand and well-paying career opportunities in Information Technology are looking for you!
-Through the Support Pathways for Students Program, you can apply to earn a paid summer internship between your sophomore and junior year.
+Through the Support Pathways for Students Program, you can apply to earn a paid internship at the end of your sophomore year.
+In your junior year, you can then apply for a full-time apprenticeship during your senior year and graduate with real work experience.

 Your benefits: